 If you’re interested in hearing more about a particular course, hit me up or drop a comment below.
 I might write some future posts about my favorite parts of the courses.
 If you are just interested in the technical side, skip Business of Game Development and Principles of Game Design.
 The Intro to Game Development Course by itself is enough to get you making relatively simple first person perspective games.
 But you can also take Advanced Game Development if you want to learn about how to make platformers.

 Have you taken any of the courses I mentioned in this post?
 Finish the capstone?
-Think there are better programs and these aren’t the best MOOC game courses?
+Think there are better courses to learn game programming online?
 I would love to see links to your projects in the comments, as well as your opinions about the specialization.
 Maybe you took another course and want to swap notes?
 Please share your thoughts below.

 If you’re curious to see the projects I built in this class, here are the links below.
 They are in order from the first project to the last project.
 The last project, Queen Dungeon Escape, is probably the most fun since it actually has some unique mechanics.